backdrop-contrib/slick/README.txt

 PERFORMANCE:
 --------------------------------------------------------------------------------
 Any module, even the most innocent one, that provides settings in the UI needs to store them in a table.
-The good thing is we can store them at codes.
+The good thing is we can store them in codes.

 With Bulk exporter, or Features, optionsets may be stored in codes to avoid database lookup.
 Be sure to revert via UI to Default to avoid database lookup.